jordanstidham/Additional-Projects/README.md

 # Additional Writing

+CREATED FOR
+Various clients.

+TARGET AUDIENCE
+Various audiences.

+PROJECT DESCRIPTION
 A collection of other targeted projects and communications.